alexholmes/hdfs-file-slurper/README.md

 To see all the options available:

 <pre><code>bin/slurper.sh
-usage: Slurper [-a] [-c <arg>] -e <arg> [-i <arg>] [-n] [-o <arg>] [-p]
+usage: Slurper [-a] [-c <arg>] -e <arg> -g <arg> [-i <arg>] [-n] [-o
-       [-r] -s <arg> [-t <arg>] [-u] [-v] -w <arg> [-x <arg>] -a,--daemon               Whether to run as a daemon (always up), or just process the existing files and exit.
+       <arg>] [-p] [-r] -s <arg> [-t <arg>] [-u] [-v] -w <arg> [-x <arg>]
+ -a,--daemon                   Whether to run as a daemon (always up), or
+                               just process the existing files and exit.
                                This option will also 'nohup' the process -c,--compress <arg>           The compression codec class (Optional) -e,--error-dir <arg>          Error directory.
 This must be a fully-qualified URI.
+For example, for a
+                               local  /tmp directory, this would be
+                               file:/tmp.
+For a /tmp directory in HDFS, this would be hdfs://localhost:8020/tmp or
+                               hdfs:/tmp if you wanted to use the NameNode host and port settings in your
+                               core-site.xml file.
+ -g,--dest-staging-dir <arg>   Staging directory.
+Files are first copied
+                               into this directory, and after the copy has been completed and verified, they are moved into the destination directory.
+This must
+                               be a fully-qualified URI.
 For example, for a local  /tmp directory, this would be file:/tmp.
-For a /tmp directory in HDFS, this would be hdfs://localhost:8020/tmp or hdfs:/tmp if you
+For a /tmp directory in HDFS, this would be hdfs://localhost:8020/tmp or
-                           wanted to use the NameNode host and port settings in your core-site.xml file.
+                               hdfs:/tmp if you wanted to use the NameNode host and port settings in your
+                               core-site.xml file.
- -i,--script <arg>         A shell script which can be called to determine
+ -i,--script <arg>             A shell script which can be called to
-                           the destination directory.The standard input
+                               determine the destination directory.The
-                           will contain a single line with the fully qualified URI of the source file, and the script must put the destination  full path on standard output.
+                               standard input will contain a single line with the fully qualified URI of the source file, and the script must put the destination  full path on standard output.
                                This must be a fully-qualified URI.
 For example, for a local  /tmp directory, this would be file:/tmp.
 For a /tmp directory in HDFS, this would be
-                           hdfs://localhost:8020/tmp or hdfs:/tmp if you
+                               hdfs://localhost:8020/tmp or hdfs:/tmp if
-                           wanted to use the NameNode host and port settings in your core-site.xml file.
-Either
+                               you wanted to use the NameNode host and port settings in your core-site.xml file.
-                           this or the "hdfsdif" option must be set.
+                               Either this or the "hdfsdif" option must be set.
- -n,--create-done-file     Touch a file in the destination directory after
+ -n,--create-done-file         Touch a file in the destination directory
-                           the file copy process has completed.
-The done filename is the same as the destination file appended with ".done" (Optional) -o,--complete-dir <arg>   Completion directory where file is moved after successful copy.
+                               after the file copy process has completed.
+                               The done filename is the same as the destination file appended with ".done"
+                               (Optional)
+ -o,--complete-dir <arg>       Completion directory where file is moved
+                               after successful copy.
 Must be in the same filesystem as the source file.
 Either this or the "remove" option must be set.
- -p,--poll-period-millis   The time threads wait in milliseconds between
+ -p,--poll-period-millis       The time threads wait in milliseconds
-                           polling the file system for new files.
-                           (Optional)
- -r,--remove-after-copy    Remove the source file after a successful copy.
+                               between polling the file system for new files.
+(Optional) -r,--remove-after-copy        Remove the source file after a successful copy.
+Either this or the "completedir"
-                           Either this or the "completedir" option must be set.
+                               option must be set.
  -s,--src-dir <arg>            Source directory.
 This must be a
                                fully-qualified URI.
-For example, for a local /tmp directory, this would be file:/tmp.
-For a /tmp directory in HDFS, this would be hdfs://localhost:8020/tmp or hdfs:/tmp if you
+For example, for a
+                               local  /tmp directory, this would be
+                               file:/tmp.
+For a /tmp directory in HDFS, this would be hdfs://localhost:8020/tmp or
-                           wanted to use the NameNode host and port settings in your core-site.xml file.
+                               hdfs:/tmp if you wanted to use the NameNode host and port settings in your
+                               core-site.xml file.
  -t,--dest-dir <arg>           Destination directory where files should be
                                copied.
 Either this or the "script" option must be set.
 This must be a fully-qualified URI.
 For example, for a local  /tmp directory, this would be file:/tmp.
-For a /tmp directory in HDFS, this would be hdfs://localhost:8020/tmp
+For a /tmp directory in HDFS, this would be hdfs://localhost:8020/tmp or hdfs:/tmp if
-                           or hdfs:/tmp if you wanted to use the NameNode host and port settings in your core-site.xml file.
+                               you wanted to use the NameNode host and port settings in your core-site.xml file.
- -u,--daemon-no-bkgrnd     Whether to run as a daemon (always up), or just
+ -u,--daemon-no-bkgrnd         Whether to run as a daemon (always up), or
-                           process the existing files and exit.
-This option is suitable for inittab respawn
+                               just process the existing files and exit.
-                           execution, where the Java process isn't
+                               This option is suitable for inittab respawn execution, where the Java process isn't
                                launched in the background.
  -v,--verify                   Verify the file after it has been copied.
-This
-                           is slow as it involves reading the entire destination file after the copy has completed.
+                               This is slow as it involves reading the entire destination file after the copy has completed.
+(Optional) -w,--work-dir <arg>           Work directory.
+This must be a fully-qualified URI.
+For example, for a
-                           (Optional)
- -w,--work-dir <arg>       Work directory.
-This must be a fully-qualified
-                           URI.
-For example, for a local  /tmp directory, this would be file:/tmp.
-For a /tmp directory in HDFS, this would be
+                               local  /tmp directory, this would be
+                               file:/tmp.
+For a /tmp directory in HDFS, this would be hdfs://localhost:8020/tmp or
-                           hdfs://localhost:8020/tmp or hdfs:/tmp if you
-                           wanted to use the NameNode host and port settings in your core-site.xml file.
+                               hdfs:/tmp if you wanted to use the NameNode host and port settings in your
+                               core-site.xml file.
  -x,--threads <arg>            The number of worker threads.
 (Optional)
 </code></pre>

 If you wanted a one-time transfer of files from a local /app/slurper/in directory into a /user/ali/in directory in HDFS your usage would look like this:

+<pre><code>bin/slurper.sh.sh \
+  --src-dir file:/app/slurper/in \
-<pre><code>bin/slurper.sh.sh --src-dir file:/app/slurper/in --dest-dir hdfs:/user/ali/in \
+  --dest-dir hdfs:/user/ali/in \
+  --dest-staging-dir hdfs:/user/ali/staging \
+  --work-dir file:/app/slurper/work \
+  --complete-dir file:/app/slurper/complete \
-  --work-dir file:/app/slurper/work  --complete-dir file:/app/slurper/complete --error-dir file:/app/slurper/error
+  --error-dir file:/app/slurper/error
 </code></pre>

 After a file is copied into HDFS there are two options for how the source file is handled,